eLearning

 • Control: If you take what you’re given and get to work, you have little control over the overall training.
 Having more control over the training outcome means that people will benefit more from it, and you will earn a better reputation overall.
 If you do what you’re told and provide no analysis or direction, then you risk being of low value to the project.
 That will provide minimal benefit to those taking your training, especially if it doesn’t help them, and you will look bad.

 As you can see, there are many benefits to acting as a partner or consultant rather than taking orders.
-But being a partner or consultant doesn’t mean disregarding your business partner and SME.
+However, being a partner or consultant doesn’t mean disregarding your business partner and SME.
 It often means working with them and negotiating your way through a project to find the right balance of value for employees.

 Just as your feedback and contribution are valuable, so are those of your business partner and SME.
 By going deep, you’ll add a lot more value to a project, so let’s see how.